robot297/JAG_10_2019/grades/Lab 9 Questions.md

 Add a listener to `saveAndQuitButton`.
 This should call the `manager.quitProgram()` method, which will use TicketFileIO to to save all current open and resolved Tickets to files, as implemented in the previous lab.

+As before, save all program data in a directory called TicketData.
+Your program should use the `ticketDataDirectory` variable for the directory name, so the tests can replace this name with a test directory and avoid overwriting your data.

 You should be able to use the same code written in the previous version of this program.

 The TicketGUI should close itself by calling `dispose()`.
 This is the only task running so will cause the program to exit.

 You should not save tickets to file until the user quits the program.

 ### Task 9: Load Tickets on relaunch

-When your program opens, it should read in open Ticket information from `open_tickets.txt`, if this file exists.
+When your program opens, it should read in open Ticket information from `TicketData/open_tickets.txt`, if this file exists.
 Your program should provide these to the GUI so all open Tickets are shown in `ticketList` when the program opens.

 You should be able to use the same code written in the previous version of this program.